 For more information about working on or off campus as an international student, please visit our International Students – Employment page.

 Q. Do you offer part-time studies?

 We offer part-time options for the following programs: Design for Health, Interdisciplinary Master’s in Art, Media and Design, and Strategic Foresight and Innovation.
 While the course schedule for each program varies, all programs require part-time students to take courses during the daytime.

 Q. Will I get a studio or study space?

-All programs, except for Inclusive Design, have a dedicated studio or study space for their students to work in.
+All programs have a dedicated studio or study space for their students to work in.

 The Interdisciplinary Master's in Art, Media and Design program offers each student in the program flexible studio space and access to quiet research, reading, and writing space.